prasanna-narayanan24/chatroom/README.md

  # Chatroom

-Real-time chat application built using the rails framework.
+Real-time chat application built using the Ruby on Rails framework.

 ## Prerequisite